AlmondOffSec/PassTheCert/C#/README.md

                 Add a new computer to the domain (useful for RBCD attacks).
         --reset-password
                 Reset the password of the targeted account (requires the User-Force-Change-Password right).
+        --toggle-enabled
+                Toggle a user account from disabled to enabled, or enabled to disabled.

 ```

 ### Whoami